ggandor/lightspeed.nvim/README.md

 as the @tpope school."_
 ([justinmk](https://github.com/justinmk/vim-sneak/issues/62#issuecomment-34044380))

+* [80/20](https://youtu.be/Bt-vmPC_-Ho?t=1249): focus on features that are applicable in all contexts; micro-optimisations for the most frequent tasks accumulate more savings than vanity features that turn out to be rarely needed in practice

 * [Design is making
   decisions](https://www.infoq.com/presentations/Design-Composition-Performance/):
-  mitigate choice paralysis for the user, regarding both usage and configuration
+  leaving all options open is avoiding design; mitigate choice paralysis for the user, regarding both usage and configuration

 * [Sharpen the saw](http://vimcasts.org/blog/2012/08/on-sharpening-the-saw/):
   the plugin should feel a natural extension to the core, with an interplay as seamless and intuitive as possible